nodegui/nodegui/website/docs/guides/layout.md

 title: Layout
 ---

-NodeGui uses a layout system to automatically arranging child widgets within a widget to ensure that they make good use of the available space.
+NodeGui uses a layout system to automatically arrange child widgets within a widget to ensure that they make good use of the available space.

 ## Fixed Dimensions